Notre Dame–USC football rivalry: 1990s

 After 11 straight years of losses and 13 straight years without beating Notre Dame, the Trojans defeated the Irish.
-USC was struggling at 5–6 after a double-overtime loss to UCLA the previous week. while Notre Dame was had an 8–2 record. and a New Year's Day bowl bid still possible.
+USC was struggling at 5–6 after a double-overtime loss to UCLA the previous week, while Notre Dame had an 8–2 record. and a New Year's Day bowl bid still possible.
 The Trojans managed to stay in the game despite playing without starting quarterback Brad Otton for most of the contest due to injury.
 Notre Dame scored a touchdown to go ahead 20–12 with the PAT pending in the fourth quarter, but Irish kicker Jim Sanson missed the extra point and the margin stayed at eight.
 The Trojans responded with an eight-play 67-yard drive culminating in Delon Washington's 15-yard touchdown run with 1:50 remaining.
 Washington also ran in the two-point conversion and the score was tied at 20.
 Neither team could score before the end of regulation and overtime ensued.
 On USC's first drive, Otton passed to Rodney Sermons for a five-yard touchdown pass and the Trojans went ahead for the first time, 27–20.
 Jubilation erupted in the Coliseum when Mark Cusano batted down Ron Powlus' fourth-down pass for a Trojan victory.
 It was Lou Holtz's last game as coach of the Irish and his first loss to the Trojans.
 It was also the first overtime game in the series.
 Holtz compiled a 9–1–1 record against USC.